kaishumason/EPL-Simulations/README.md

 # EPL-Simulations
 My submission to the CMSAC reproducible research competition.
+The manuscript can be found at 'Soccer_Scoring_Dynamics.pdf'.
 The order in which the code should be run for my analysis is
 + goal_timing_EDA.ipynb: Exploratory data analysis of goal timings in EPL games from 2015 to 2022
 + data_cleaning_and_wrangling.ipynb: Aligns FIFA game match summaries,events, shots, and FIFA ratings to a common ID
 + xg_prediction.ipynb: Models expected goals(xG) as a function of game state parameters such as players on the field, half, score differential, etc...